bitcoindevkit/BDKSwiftExampleWallet/README.md

 *This is an experimental work in progress.*

+Create a wallet, send and receive.

 ### Wallet

 Defaults to single key HD wallets with BIP86 derivation paths.

-### Implemented

-Create a wallet, send and receive.

 ## Swift Packages